iNouis/Graduation-project/README.md

 # First: Baraa | بَارِع website (Graduation-project):
 Welcome!
 This repository serves as a comprehensive documentation and codebase for the Baraa | بَارِع project.
-It includes:
-* The frontend and backend code of the Baraa website.
-* All related documents and files created during the development process.

 # Second: About the Project:
 Baraa | بَارِع is a website that utilizes AI capabilities for the users to create an upcycling projects inspired by Saudi Arabia heritage based on what they have of materials, in addition to a set of instructions in textual and photographic formats to help users apply these projects successfully.